Ever Wondered what are the Pros and Cons of Surrogacy?

 While there are great benefits once you become a surrogate, there are also some risks and disadvantages that you should consider.

-Surrogacy is demanding
+Surrogacy is demanding – Physically and Emotionally

 It is mandatory for every surrogate to undergo medical screening processes and psychological evaluation to see if they are fit to carry a child to term.
-You, as a surrogate, will have to meet all the physical demands of being pregnant, attend regular appointments, and receive treatment.
+You, as a Surrogate, will have to meet all the physical demands of being pregnant, attend regular appointments, and receive treatment.
 The process can also be emotionally challenging as carrying a baby for someone else is a huge responsibility.

-Most surrogates will experience ups and downs throughout the journey.
+Most Surrogates will experience ups and downs throughout the journey.
 Having a reliable emotional support system is very important at this time.
 It is recommended that you use a counseling service or participate in support groups organized by social workers or agencies when you require emotional assistance.

-Surrogacy is not accepted by everyone
+Surrogacy is still not accepted by everyone an is often judged

 Most people are becoming more accepting of surrogacy, however there are those that are still against the idea.
 Just keep in mind that not everyone will be accepting or understanding of your decision.
 This is due to a lack of information and misconceptions.